+Strong evidence has been gathered demonstrating that the majority of the mass in the Universe is composed of non-luminous, non-baryonic matter, called Dark Matter.
 The search for Dark Matter is one of the major quests in physics.
 It is invoked to explain gravitational effects in the Universe, such as the motion of stars in galaxies.
 It is expected to be 5 times more abundant than standard matter, but its interaction with normal matter is extremely weak.
 The direct detection of Dark Matter is therefore extremely difficult.

-AMS will be used to determine the ultra-low radioactivity levels.
+The student will participate in the chemical extraction, Accelerator Mass Spectrometry (AMS) measurements to determine the ultra-low radioactivity levels and analysis of potential detector materials.
 AMS is a single atom counting technique that measures extraordinarily low concentrations of rare (radioactive) isotopes of natural or anthropogenic origin.
-It will involve the use of ANU's 15 million Volt particle accelerator as well as a complementary accelerator at ANSTO in Sydney.
+It will involve the use of Australia's 15-million-volt accelerator at ANU as well as a complementary accelerator at ANSTO in Sydney.